Diana Russini refuses to back down on Steve Sarkisian to Titans stance despite Longhorns HC publicly calling out media over 'false' report

 Diana Russini refuses to back down on Steve Sarkisian to Titans stance despite Longhorns HC publicly calling out media over false reporting

-The Athletic's Diana Russini has come forward to defend herself after Steve Sarkisian called her out publicly for "false reports" linking him to the Tennessee Titans in the NFL.
-On Tuesday, on "The Dan Le Batard Show", the NFL insider doubled down on her take about the Texas Longhorns coach.
+The Athletic's Diana Russini defended herself after Steve Sarkisian called her out publicly for a "false" report linking him to the Tennessee Titans in the NFL.
+On Tuesday on "The Dan Le Batard Show," the NFL insider doubled down on her take about the Texas Longhorns coach.

 Ad